 Then check [Solved] Connect-SPOService : Current site is not a tenant administration site

-You may like following PowerShell SharePoint Online tutorials:
+You may like the following PowerShell SharePoint Online tutorials:

 - Getting Started with PnP PowerShell – SharePoint 2013/2016/SharePoint Online